weavora/cody/html/index.md

 ## IDs naming

-1. Every HTML element id should be lowercase and use "_" as words separator
+1. Every HTML element id should be written in lowercase letters and use "_" as a word separator

     RIGHT: `product`, `category_1_description`, `menu_item`